-- In April 2013, the Company through its subsidiary, Relay IP, Inc. acquired a US patent for \$350,000; - In April 2013, the Company acquired 10 US patents, 27 foreign patents and 1 patent pending from CyberFone Systems valued at \$1,135,512; - In June 2013, in connection with the closing of a licensing agreement with Siemens Technology, we acquired a patent portfolio from that company valued at \$1,000,000; - In September 2013, the Company acquired 14 US patents for a total purchase price of \$1,100,000; - In November 2013, the Company acquired four patents for 150,000 shares of the Company's Common Stock, which the Company valued at \$718,500 based on the fair market value of the stock issued; - In December 2013, the Company acquired certain patents from Delphi Technologies, Inc. for \$1,700,000 pursuant to a Patent Purchase Agreement entered into on October 31, 2013 and Amended on December 16, 2013; - In December 2013, in connection with a licensing agreement with Zhone, the Company acquired a portfolio of patents from Zhone; - In December 2013, in connection with a settlement and license agreement, we agreed to settle and release another defendant for past and future use of our patents, whereby the defendant agreed to assign and transfer 2 U.S. patents and rights to the Company; - In May 2014, we acquired ownership rights of Dynamic Advances, LLC, a Texas limited liability company, IP Liquidity Ventures, LLC, a Delaware limited liability company, and Sarif Biomedical, LLC, a Delaware limited liability company, all of which hold patent portfolios or contract rights to the revenue generated from the patent portfolios; - In June 2014, we acquired Selene Communication Technologies, LLC, which holds multiple patents in the search and network intrusion field: - In August 2014, we acquired patents from Clouding IP LLC, with such patents related to network and data management technology; - In September 2014, we acquired TLI Communications, which owns a single patent in the telecommunication field; - In October 2014, we acquired three patent portfolios from MedTech Development, LLC, which owns medical technology patents.
+- In April 2013, the Company through its subsidiary, Relay IP, Inc. acquired a US patent for \$350,000; - In April 2013, the Company acquired 10 US patents, 27 foreign patents and 1 patent pending from CyberFone Systems valued at \$1.135.512: - In June 2013, in connection with the closing of a licensing agreement with Siemens Technology, we acquired a patent portfolio from that company valued at \$1,000,000; - In September 2013, the Company acquired 14 US patents for a total purchase price of \$1,100,000; - In November 2013, the Company acquired four patents for 150,000 shares of the Company's Common Stock, which the Company valued at \$718,500 based on the fair market value of the stock issued; - In December 2013, the Company acquired certain patents from Delphi Technologies, Inc. for \$1,700,000 pursuant to a Patent Purchase Agreement entered into on October 31, 2013 and Amended on December 16, 2013; - In December 2013, in connection with a licensing agreement with Zhone, the Company acquired a portfolio of patents from Zhone: - In December 2013, in connection with a settlement and license agreement, we agreed to settle and release another defendant for past and future use of our patents, whereby the defendant agreed to assign and transfer 2 U.S. patents and rights to the Company; - In May 2014, we acquired ownership rights of Dynamic Advances, LLC, a Texas limited liability company, IP Liquidity Ventures, LLC, a Delaware limited liability company, and Sarif Biomedical, LLC, a Delaware limited liability company, all of which hold patent portfolios or contract rights to the revenue generated from the patent portfolios; - În June 2014, we acquired Selene Communication Technologies, LLC, which holds multiple patents in the search and network intrusion field; - In August 2014, we acquired patents from Clouding IP LLC, with such patents related to network and data management technology; - In September 2014, we acquired TLI Communications, which owns a single patent in the telecommunication field; - In October 2014, we acquired three patent portfolios from MedTech Development, which owns medical technology patents; - In April 2015, we acquired forty-three international patents from Bridgestone Americas Tire Operation LLC, with such patents related to tire pressure monitoring sensors and systems.

-As of March 31, 2015, the Company's patent portfolios consist of 360 U.S. and foreign patents, twenty-three patent applications and contract rights to ten patents.
+As of June 30, 2015, the Company's patent portfolios consist of 371 U.S. and foreign active patents and contract rights to ten patents.
 In the aggregate, the earliest date for expiration of a patent in the Company's patent portfolio is past (the patent is expired, but patent rules allow for six year look-back for royalties), the median expiration date for patents in the Company's portfolio is June 17, 2017, and the latest expiration date for a patent in any of the Company's patent portfolios is July 29, 2029.
 A summary of the Company's patent portfolios is as follows: